stewert69/OTP-Verification-System/README.md

 # OTP Verification System

-This is a simple OTP (one passowrd) verification system built using PHP and MySQL.
+This is a simple OTP (one password) verification system built using PHP and MySQL.
 The system allows users to sign up with their email address and receive an OTP code via email, which they can then use to verify their account.

 ## Features